The process of materiality, step by step

 Climate change

-Establishment of an energy transition plan with a commitment to achieve net zero emissions by 2050.
+The energy transition is the central pillar of the company's strategy: commitment to have net zero emissions by 2050.
 Carbon Intensity Indicator (CII) targets for 2030, 2040 and 2050.

-Policies and regulations aligned with the UN Guiding Principles on Business and Human Rights.
+Policies and regulations aligned with the United Nations Guiding Principles on Business and Human Rights.
+Targets in the Sustainability Plans for 2025.

 Innovation and research in technologies to develop sustainable products.
 Managing the safety of products and services throughout the life cycle.